Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 14. Share follow-ups and action items

-After the meeting, send a clear message outlining tasks, responsibilities, and deadlines.
+After the meeting, share meeting notes and send a clear message outlining tasks, responsibilities, and deadlines.
 This follow-up step turns conversation into action and keeps projects moving forward.
 It’s also a good opportunity to plan the next meeting if needed.

 15. Reflect and improve

-Take a few moments to reflect on what went well and what could be improved for future sessions.
+Take a few moments to reflect on what went well and what tends to disrupt meetings and could be improved for future sessions.

 Did you follow proper virtual meeting etiquette?
 Were there unnecessary distractions that could be avoided next time?
 Sharing feedback with your team helps improve collaboration over time.